Fetch the Bolt Cutters: Critical response

-Fetch the Bolt Cutters was met with universal acclaim, with many critics deeming it an instant classic, a masterpiece, and Apple's best work to date.
+Fetch the Bolt Cutters received widespread acclaim.
 At review aggregator Metacritic, the release received a weighted average score of 98 out of 100, based on 28 reviews, making it the second-highest rated album in the website's history.
 (Note: Metacritic's ranking of top-scoring album releases excludes EPs, live albums, box sets, reissues, compilations and albums with less than seven reviews.)
 It is also the second-highest rated album on AnyDecentMusic?, with an average rating of 9.2/10, from 25 critics' assessments.
 According to Tom Hull, it was the "best regarded/most hyped album of the year".

 The album was awarded Pitchforks first perfect score for a new album since Kanye West's My Beautiful Dark Twisted Fantasy in 2010, with Jenn Pelly describing the album as, "unbound, a wild symphony of the everyday, an unyielding masterpiece.
 No music has ever sounded quite like it."
 Stephen Thomas Erlewine of AllMusic wrote that "It's rare to listen to a pop album and have no idea what comes next, and Fetch the Bolt Cutters delivers surprises that delight and bruise at a rapid pace".
 He concluded, "The unpredictable nature feels complex and profoundly human, resulting in an album that's nourishing and joyfully cathartic".
 For Rolling Stone, Claire Shaffer named it Apple's best album, writing "Apple has never sounded more sure of herself, and that alone is cause for celebration".
 Critic Robert Christgau lauded Fiona Apple's virtuosic musicianship and assigned the album an A rating, "The music grows on you before you realize it because it's not hooky in a hummy kind of way.
 Instead it's [beat driven], clattering like nothing I can recall and hence hard to recall itself—you have to refer back to the record.
 There the bite and elan of her latest love-don't-last songs will win over anyone".